Holy Name Church and School HISTORY

 A year later, a church was erected on 38th Avenue between Irving and Judah Streets.
 The initial Mass was celebrated on Easter Sunday in 1926.

 By 1938, the first church was inadequate to accommodate the sharply increasing attendance at Mass.
 Plans were developed to construct a new church.
 Construction began on a new church and school on the corner of 40th Avenue & Lawton Street in 1940.
 On the second Sunday of Easter in 1941, the Most Reverend John J. Mitty dedicated a new Holy Name of Jesus Church.

 The quiet, steady growth of the Parish was disrupted with the coming of the Second World War.
-Five hundred sixty men from Holy Name Parish left to serve their country, nine families of whom received in their honor Gold Stars.
+Five hundred sixty men from Holy Name Parish left to serve their country, with nine families of the Parish receiving Gold Stars in their honor.